mattlean/lean-js-app-starter/ljas-webpack/README.md

 ## Documentation & Examples

 Besides reading the JSDoc comments in the source code, you can also view the HTML docs generated from them in the [`docs/`](./docs) directory.
+You can also view the docs for the latest version of the library at: https://mattlean.github.io/lean-js-app-starter

-You can also find simple examples of webpack configs for various scenarios written with `ljas-webpack` in the [`examples/`](./examples) directory.
+If you would like to see some examples of webpack configs, check out the [`examples/`](./examples) directory.

 For more complicated examples, check out Lean JS App Starter's [examples](https://github.com/mattlean/lean-js-app-starter/tree/master/examples) and [starter projects](https://github.com/mattlean/lean-js-app-starter/tree/master/starters).